Vermont Adventure Retreat in the Green Mountains

 What are the accommodations?

-We’ll stay at the exclusive Trout Club, a historic, private fishing club nestled in the Green Mountains, with world-class cuisine and acclaimed hospitality, not to mention Vermont’s best hiking and biking trails right outside your door, including the famous 256-mile Long Trail.
-The charming rooms are simple, yet comfortable, with hand-hewn beams and rustic fieldstone, uncomplicated by televisions, cell phone service, and other disruptions of nature’s rhythm.
+We’ll stay at the exclusive Trout Club, a historic, private fishing club nestled on a character-rich historic site in the scenic landscape of southern Vermont’s Green Mountains, with world-class cuisine and acclaimed hospitality, not to mention Vermont’s best hiking and biking trails right outside your door, including the famous 256-mile Long Trail.
+The lodge’s craftsmanship and build showcase hand-hewn beams and rustic fieldstone, reflecting its storied past.
+A cozy library offers a welcoming space for guests to unwind during downtime.
+The charming rooms are simple, yet comfortable, and are uncomplicated by televisions, cell phone service, and other disruptions of nature’s rhythm, creating space for a digital detox that can help reduce stress.
+Some wellness retreats offer saunas, hot tubs, or private cabins, but the appeal here is the lodge’s simple, unplugged atmosphere.
 If you need to stay connected you can go down the road about a mile and use your cell phone or check your messages each day when we go into town.
-We think the greatest treat our getaway in Vermont has in store for you is the deep sense of rejuvenation that comes from unplugging from your everyday, and reconnecting with the sights and sounds of serenity.
+We think the greatest treat our getaway in Vermont has in store for you is the deep sense of peace, warm comfort, and rejuvenation that comes from unplugging from your everyday, and reconnecting with the sights and sounds of serenity.
+Connecting with nature is key to the retreat experience, allowing you to immerse yourself in the tranquil environment.

 The rooms are basic and not very fancy but we will be spending all of our time out on the amazing deck overlooking the lake.
 (Some rooms have bathrooms in the rooms and some have bathrooms down the hall) We have limited single rooms available for an additional cost of $1000.